grisu/gricli/src/main/resources/help/globals/walltime.md

 Walltime can be set with strings as follows:

-   set walltime 120            : sets the walltime for 120 minutes. set walltime 1d2h3m         : sets the walltime for 1 day 2 hours and 3 minutes.
+   set walltime 120    : Sets the walltime for 2 hours set walltime 1d2h3m : Sets the walltime for 1 day 2 hours and 3 minutes.

 To view the walltime before a job has been submitted, use the command 'print global walltime'.
 To view the walltime after a job has been submitted, use the command 'print job <jobname> walltime'.